 That is, the normal cone of $x$ is the set of all vectors $f$ for which $x = \arg\min_{y\in\csete}y f$.
 The minimum of the above expression is usually recognized as a linear programming problem where $\csete$ is the feasible set.
-Thus the normal cone of $x$ can be understood as the set of all vectors $f$ such that the objective function $y f$ has an optimal solution in $x$.
-It is well-known that only points in the boundary minimize objective functions, and therefore only normal cones for those elements are non-empty.
-Moreover, every objective function is minimized in at least one extreme point.
-This implies that the union of the normal cones of extreme points is the entire space $\allgambles$.
-Basic theory of normal cones can be found in most of the monographs on convex theory.
-A thorough analysis can also be found in \cite{lu2008normal}, especially from the point of view of normal fans, that also play an important role in this article.
+Thus, the normal cone of $x$ can be understood as the set of all vectors $f$ such that the objective function $y f$ has an optimal solution in $x$.
+It is known that only points in the boundary region minimize objective functions and therefore only normal cones for these elements are nonempty.

+In the case of a bounded convex set, each objective function is minimized in at least one extreme point.
+In this case, the union of the normal cones of the extreme points is therefore the entire space $\allgambles$.
+The basic theory of normal cones can be found in most monographs on convex theory.
+A thorough analysis can also be found in \cite{lu2008normal}, in particular from the point of view of normal fans, which also play an important role in this article.

 Throughout this article we will be concerned with cones generated as non-negative linear combinations of finite sets of vectors $\mathcal G$, denoted by $\cone{\mathcal G}$.
 Thus,

 If a cone is of the form \eqref{eq-cone-generated}, we will simply say that it is \emph{generated} by $\mathcal G$.
 A cone consists of its faces and relative interior which is equal to the set of all strictly positive linear combinations of elements in $\mathcal G$: